Help Finding NCI-Supported Clinical Trials

-This page explains how to search for trials and review the results of your searches.
+This page explains how to use the clinical trials search form to find NCI-supported clinical trials and review the results of your searches.
 It is helpful to gather as much information as possible before a search.
 Information such as the specific type and stage of cancer, the type of trial that might be relevant (treatment, diagnostic, supportive care), and other details about the patient will be helpful.
 Speak with a health care provider to gather this information and make sure you review the information that you find with the health care provider.

-- To focus your search, you can specify more detailed information about the trials you wish to view or even search by a clinical trial identification number.
+- To focus your search, you can specify more detailed information about the trials you wish to view or even search by a clinical trial identification number using our advanced search.

 - Skip any items on the form that you don't know or that don't apply to you.

 - Using your browser’s back button will not retain the search criteria you may have already entered.
 Using the back button will require you to start a new search.